Seoul stocks open higher on Wall Street rallies | Yonhap News Agency

 Seoul stocks open higher on Wall Street rallies

 SEOUL, Feb.
-2 (Yonhap) -- South Korean stocks opened higher Tuesday, taking a cue from U.S. stock rallies.
+5 (Yonhap) -- South Korean stocks opened higher Friday, taking a cue from overnight record gains on Wall Street.

-Overnight, the tech-heavy Nasdaq Composite advanced 2.55 percent, with the Dow Jones Industrial Average adding 0.76 percent, and the S&P 500 gaining 1.61 percent.

-Market kingpin Samsung Electronics rose 0.33 percent, and No. 2 chipmaker SK hynix hiked 2.4 percent.
+Market kingpin Samsung Electronics added 0.85 percent, and No. 2 chipmaker SK hynix hiked 1.6 percent.

-Internet portal giant Naver jumped 3.02 percent, and its rival Kakao moved up 1.81 percent.
+Internet portal giant Naver moved up 2.51 percent, with its rival Kakao up 0.22 percent.

-Leading chemical maker LG Chem went up 0.53 percent, and rechargeable battery maker Samsung SDI climbed 0.54 percent.
+Leading chemical maker LG Chem jumped 3.1 percent, and rechargeable battery maker Samsung SDI climbed 1.41 percent.

-Top pharmaceutical firm Samsung Biologics shed 0.49 percent, and Celltrion lost 3.5 percent.
+Top pharmaceutical firm Samsung Biologics slid 0.25 percent, while Celltrion advanced 3.66 percent.

 jwc@yna.co.kr